High School Programs

 The High School Science Symposium is a one-day event for high school juniors and seniors interested in pursuing biomedical careers.

-High School Senior Summer Internship Program
+High School Summer Internship Program

-With the High School Senior Summer Internship Program, graduating high school seniors can learn more about careers in medicine and clinical research in this paid, part-time position.
+With the High School Summer Internship Program, graduating high school seniors can learn more about careers in medicine and clinical research in this paid, part-time position.

-Biomedical Research Internship for Minority Students Program
+Biomedical Research Internship for Underrepresented Students Program

 Summer Undergraduate Research Fellowship